How Much Does an LLC Cost in Montana (What You Need to Know)

 After receiving your formation paperwork, the state typically processes it in five days; however, for an extra cost, I avail expedited processing for clients who want to operate their businesses as soon as possible.

-Although you can serve as your own registered agent, doing so puts additional responsibility on you to stay on top of paperwork and potential legal issues.
+Although you can serve as your own registered agent, doing so puts additional responsibility on you.
 That's why delegating the duty to a registered agent service is preferable.

 - LLCs that have workers are required to pay unemployment insurance tax.

 - A Corporate Income Tax Return must be filed, and the 6.75% corporate income tax must be paid by LLCs that have chosen to be taxed as corporations.

 - Your local town, county, or city may have its business tax requirements.

 An operating agreement is a legal document that enables you to organize your limited liability company in the most advantageous method for your company.

 Although an operating agreement is not required in Montana when you form an LLC, it is in your best interest to submit one, even if you are the only owner of the business.